arangodb/arangodb/Documentation/DocuBlocks/Rest/Documents/post_create_multiple_document.md

-@startDocuBlock post_create_document
+@startDocuBlock post_create_document_MULTI
-@brief creates documents
+@brief creates multiple documents

 @RESTHEADER{POST /_api/document/{collection}, Create document, insertDocument}

 @RESTURLPARAMETERS

 @RESTURLPARAM{collection,string,required}
-The *collection* in which the collection is to be created.
+The *collection* in which the documents are to be created.

 @RESTALLBODYPARAM{data,json,required}
-A JSON representation of a single document.
+An array of documents to create.

 @RESTQUERYPARAMETERS